barrantesisrael/mbt.microbiome.2021/README.md

 # observe the first ten lines of the FASTA output
 $ head Platz1.fa

+# how many sequences are in this FASTA?
-# count the total number of HEADER lines with the command below -how many FRAGMENTS are in this FASTA?
+# hint: count the total number of HEADER line symbols (">") with any of the commands below
+$ grep ">" Platz1.fa | wc -l
 $ grep -c ">" Platz1.fa

+# Q: what is the rate of FASTA sequences vs FASTQ reads?
+# and what does this tell us about our sequencing and assembly quality and efficiency?
 ```

 ##### 2.3 OTU Assignment: Align sequence data to rRNA databases